luizbgomide/EclipsePhase2e-ptbr/src/16/01-gear-rules.md

 ## Concealing Gear

 To hide an object from others, use Infiltrate or Exotic Skill: Sleight of Hand skill.
 This is opposed by Perceive.
 Objects with the Concealable trait add a +30 modifier.
-If the searcher is conducting a thorough physical search, treat as a task action and apply a modifier if they [take extra time](../03/03-actions-and-time.md#taking-time).
+If the searcher is conducting a thorough physical search, treat it as a task action and apply a modifier if they [take extra time](../03/03-actions-and-time.md#taking-time).

 ## Meshed Gear